AU-Avengers/docs.toum.gg/docs/modifiers/alliance/Lovers.md

 #### Universal Alliance

-As a lover, you can chat with your other lover (signified with a pink **♥**) during the round, and you can win with your lover if you are both a part of the final 3 players.
+As a lover, you can chat with your other lover (signified with a pink **♥**) during the round, and you can win with your lover if you are both a part of the final 3 players, or you can win with your original win condition.